Qarj/webimblaze-server/ROADMAP.md

 ### ToDo
 * (POST) test case file can be provided in post request
-* config can be provided in post request
 * test target can be a previously unknown host - e.g. developer desktop

 ### Done